bonamukkala-bot/RecruitMate/README.md

 - **Kanban pipeline** — Screened → Shortlisted → Invited → Hired / Rejected.
 - **Analytics + interview heatmap** — hiring funnel, score distributions, skills in demand, and a per-question breakdown of where candidates score weakest across interviews.
 - **Bot-gated registration** — Cloudflare Turnstile is verified server-side before any account is created (see [Engineering decisions](#engineering-decisions)).
+- **Opt-in TOTP two-factor authentication** — recruiters can enable app-based (Google Authenticator/Authy-style) 2FA from Settings; once enabled, login requires a time-based code in addition to the password, and disabling it requires re-entering the current password (see [Engineering decisions](#engineering-decisions)).

 ---